cf416/joint_model_no2_INLA_SPDE/README.md

 ### How to run the code

-To run the code you just need to run the script `code.R` which contains instructions for data praparation and sources all the other necessary scripts.
-The script should be ideally called from an array job passing DATA\_ID as a variable taking valueas 1 to 6, in order to run the model for the 6 validation sets in parallel.
+To run the joint model presented in section 3.2 and produce the plots of section 4.2 you just need to run the script `joint_model.R` which contains instructions for data praparation and sources all the other necessary scripts.
+The script should be ideally called from an array job passing DATA\_ID as a variable taking values 1 to 6, in order to run the model for the 6 validation sets in parallel.

+The script `separate_models.R` contains the code to run the models for AQUM and PCM described in section 3.1.

+The script `competitor_models.R` contains the code to run the models used for comparison described in section 3.3.
+This script should be ideally called from an array job passing DATA\_ID as a variable taking values 1 to 6, in order to run the model for the 6 validation sets in parallel, and MODEL\_ID taking values 1 to 7 for the 7 competitor models.

 <!-- These can also be run manually setting `data_id` (1 to 6) and `formula_id` (1 to 9) once the data are loaded. -->
 ### Notes on the notation